pauljcoles/cats/part1.md

 ### It's AI right?
 It's clever

-I began treating the LLM like an equal - a brilliant colleague who needed proper instruction.
+I began treating the AI like an equal - a brilliant colleague who needed proper instruction.
 I worked with them.
 I made clear rules, shared important context, and expected steady results.

 The conversations went like this:
 - **Me**: "Here are 47 detailed rules for writing BDD scenarios"